 Why do I need to prepare for middle school?

 Middle school is a big deal!
 This is the time in a girl’s life when she begins to form a lasting sense of who she is in the world.
 Don’t most of us women remember our friendships, social blunders, and heartaches from middle school like it was yesterday?
 There are forces at work that can fill a middle school girl with doubt, particularly the media and her peers.
 But moms have more impact than they think in keeping those at bay.
 Right in the Middle is a golden opportunity for moms to help their daughters find and keep a strong sense of identity, self-worth, joy, and community through the middle school years.

 The greatest tool in any transition is having the language to know how to communicate through it and the familiarity to do so.
 If we aren’t careful as parents, we can begin to feel foreign to our kids in their middle school years.
 The gift of Right in the Middle is that mothers and daughters will be given a passport for the journey.
 They’ll learn what to expect, be given a common language, and become sensitive to what the other is thinking and why.

 The conference is for girls headed into middle school.
 Usually that’s rising 6th grade, although it may vary by school.
 Some moms want to bring their daughters because they got off to a rocky start in middle school.
 It’s great to bring a girl who’s already in middle school to help in resetting your experiences, just know the language of the day is about “starting” middle so give your older girl a heads up not to worry about that!

 Some girls come with grandmothers, aunts, or a family friend.
 We love this!
-We ask (except in the case of twins) that each girl has one special female
+We ask that each girl is accompanied by one special woman in her life (except in the case of twins where one mom would bring two daughters).

 But, is it fun?